 The methodology behind these rankings takes both quality and cost of the schooling into consideration.

 It's hard to find a better school than North Carolina State University at Raleigh if you wish to pursue Agricultural Economics & Business as a major.
-Want a large student body?
-This college has over 20,000 students on campus.
+Located in Raleigh, North Carolina, this university is best suited for students who prosper in a city atmosphere.

 Students should not let costs stop them from applying to this school since 54.0% of undergraduates receive school funding.This school offers graduate degree programs for students who would like to proceed after earning a bachelor's degree.
 Videos from NC State could be a great way to learn more about university.

 It's hard to beat Mount Olive College if you wish to pursue Agricultural Economics & Business as a major.
 Students who enjoy a more slow-paced life will appreciate Mount Olive College's location in the small town of Mount Olive, North Carolina.